nNoidea/bubblegum/README.md

 # 🫧 Bubblegum

+> Due to Tauri v2 only supporting up to 60hz on Linux, I am going to rebuild the project in Electron for 120hz.
+The rebuild will be called Bubblegum 2.

 ![Bubblegum](img/app.png)

 A unified package manager GUI for Linux.
 Bubblegum gives you a single dashboard to browse, search, update, and uninstall packages across every package manager on your system.